Phosphorous Awareness Project

-The Phosphorus Awareness Project is managed by Project Coordinator, Amy Krupa, is hosted by SERCUL and supported by the Department of Parks and Wildlfie.
+The Phosphorus Awareness Project is managed by Project Coordinator, Amy Krupa, is hosted by SERCUL and supported by the Parks and Wildlfie.

 The current nutrient load in the Swan Canning is 251 tonnes of nitrogen and 26 tonnes of phosphorus per year.
 We need to reduce the nitrogen load by 49% and the phosphorus load by 46% to achieve acceptable river health.